Who We Are & Foundational Beliefs

 LEARNING:

 Paul’s letter to the Ephesians is a masterpiece when it comes to describing what God has done through Jesus to create a new people for His own possession (Ephesians 1:3-14).
 As a people being created through the work of Jesus, we are indebted to be the type of people that He would have us to be.
-We can know what type of people He wants by looking at how He has designed His church to be structured.
+We can know what kind of people He wants by looking at how He has designed His church to be structured.

 At the Loudon Church, you will find a strong desire to spend time in God’s inspired Scriptures to be taught, rebuked, corrected, and trained in righteousness (II Timothy 3:16,17).